 - Install a Grade 2 alarm system that is appropriate for average-sized properties.
 Larger properties may benefit from a Grade 3 alarm system.
 Both of these are insurance-approved.

 - Install movement-sensitive lighting around your property to deter intruders.

 - Make sure your alarm system is in good working order with our Engineer Maintenance Service on a regular basis.
 Contact us at email@example.com or call 0208 368 1080

 - Check for any unusual marks on the pavements, fences or walls outside your house.
 These might be used by potential thieves to target properties.
 Contact the police if you notice anything strange.

 - Make sure you close and lock all doors and windows and set the alarm if you have one.

-- Set lights or radio to come on at various times to deter thieves.
+- Set lights or radios to come on at various times to deter thieves.

 - Do not share on social media that you are not at home.
 According to a recent survey, 78% of burglars check Facebook and Twitter to source potential properties.

-- Leave a mobile number with a friend or neighbor in case there is a problem and they need to get in contact.
+- Leave a mobile number with a friend or neighbour in case there is a problem and they need to get in contact.